HEIST: A Graph Foundation Model for Spatial Transcriptomics and Proteomics Data: Introduction

 \section{Introduction}

-Single-cell RNA sequencing (scRNA-seq) technologies have revolutionized our ability to study gene expression at the resolution of individual cells, offering data-driven insights into biology.
-The complexity of single-cell data has fueled the development of machine learning~\cite{cui2024scgpt, spagcn, scvae, wen2023cellplm, bravo2024single, dijk2017magic} methods for modeling cellular diversity, uncovering regulatory mechanisms, predicting cell states, and imputing genes.
-However, scRNA-seq measurements are unaware of the spatial context of cells within tissues, which is critical for understanding processes such as tissue organization, microenvironment interactions, and how gene regulation gives rise to tissue-level behaviors.
-Spatial transcriptomics is an emerging technology that bridges this gap by preserving the physical locations of gene expression measurements, enabling comprehensive studies of tissue architecture, cell-cell communication, and tumor microenvironments~\cite{xiao2021tumor, rodriques2019slide}.
-Although spatial transcriptomics technology has advanced rapidly, current datasets are small due to low-throughput of sequencing technologies, vary across platforms, organs, and technologies, and often lack detailed labels for supervised learning.
-These issues requires specialized models to be trained for every new dataset or organ challenging.
-A foundation model trained on diverse spatial transcriptomics data overcomes these challenges by learning a generalized representation across different tissues, organs, experimental settings, and technologies.
-This enables application downstream tasks to be performed more effectively, even when data is limited.
+Single-cell RNA sequencing (scRNA-seq) has revolutionized our ability to study gene expression at the resolution of individual cells, offering data-driven insights into biology.
+The complexity of these datasets has fueled the development of machine learning methods for modeling cellular diversity, predicting cell states, and imputing or denoising gene expression values ~\citep{cui2024scgpt, spagcn, scvae, wen2023cellplm, bravo2024single, dijk2017magic}.
+However, a limitation of scRNA-seq is the lack of spatial context of cells within tissues, which is important for understanding processes such as tissue organization, microenvironment interactions and how gene co-expression influences tissue-level behaviors.
+Spatial transcriptomics is an emerging technology that bridges this gap by preserving the physical locations of gene expression measurements, enabling a holistic study of tissue architecture, cell-cell communication, and their aberrations in the tumor context~\citep{xiao2021tumor, rodriques2019slide}.
+Similarly, spatial proteomics assays were developed to directly capture protein abundance, expression and signaling pathways, offering a complementary layer of biological insight.
+Despite advances in spatial omics, datasets remain limited by low throughput, platform and tissue heterogeneity, and scarce labels, often necessitating dataset-specific models (e.g., MIBI~\citep{mibi}, Imaging CyTOF).
+A foundation model trained on diverse spatial omics can address these challenges by learning generalized representations across tissues, organs, settings, and technologies, enabling strong performance on downstream tasks even with limited data.